coleonguard/Fingie_Firmware/prosthetic_control_system/controller/without_imu/README.md

 3. Run the proximity-only controller in simulation mode
 4. Run with actual hardware gradually adding components

-## Fault Handling
+## Safety Features and Fault Handling

+The controller includes several safety features to protect the Ability Hand:

+1. **Safe Default Position**: The hand always defaults to the open/flat position when:
+   - The controller is stopped
+   - Errors occur in sensor readings
+   - System shutdown is triggered

+2. **Safety Reset Command**: Press 'r' during operation to immediately open the hand to a safe position

+3. **Error Handling**: Extensive error handling ensures that even if components fail, the hand tries to reach a safe position

-The controller monitors for these fault conditions:
+4. **Fault Detection**: The controller monitors for these fault conditions:
    - Loop overrun: Control loop takes longer than the specified interval
    - Communication loss: Problems with the motor interface
    - Sensor failure: Multiple critical proximity sensors failing

+5. **Sensor Substitution**: If a proximity sensor fails, the system tries to substitute readings from neighboring sensors as defined in the fallback map

 When faults occur, they are logged and displayed in the status output.
+The controller will try to maintain operation with degraded performance rather than failing completely.

 ## Performance Tuning